-HCBS and MLTSS Value-Based Purchasing (VBP)
+HCBS and Indiana Pathways for Aging Value-Based Purchasing (VBP)

 As part of the ongoing, statewide LTSS reform effort, FSSA is implementing processes to explore and support evidence-based VBP work.
 The State's long-term goal is to align cost and quality of services to enhance sustainable health and well-being outcomes.
-FSSA is currently in an early stage of this effort and will continue to evaluate which providers to move to VBP.
-Following this determination, we hope to engage a vendor to perform the following services for the appropriate providers:
+FSSA has evaluated which providers to move to VBP.
+Following this determination, FSSA has contracted with a vendor to perform the following services for the appropriate providers: